 Randy Moss Net Worth

-According to Celebrity Net Worth, Randy Moss boasts an estimated net worth of $25 million through his career in American football as well as endorsements and his work at ESPN as a Fox Sports analyst.
+According to Celebrity Net Worth, Randy Moss boasts an estimated net worth of $25 million through his football career as well as endorsements and his work an ESPN’s ‘Sunday NFL Countdown” and “Monday Night Countdown.”
+He also worked as a Fox Sports analyst.

 Things didn’t work out for Moss in his first relationship, but the Hall of Famer seems to be faring much better in married life with Lydia.